FedeDP/libmodule/docs/src/callbacks.rst

 Module callbacks
 ================

-Every module needs 5 callbacks that must defined by developer. |br|
+Every module needs 5 callbacks that be must defined by developer. |br|
 They are automatically declared by MODULE macro:

 .. code::